SiriusStarr/elm-review-import-graph/README.md

 # elm-review-import-graph

-Provides an [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rule to display out the import graph of your project.
+Provides an [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rule to display the import graph of your project (in the [DOT language](https://graphviz.org/doc/info/lang.html)).

 ## Provided rules